Liability at Sporting Events

 Note well, however, that the sporting team may not be the responsible party.
 Most arenas and stadiums are owned by entities other than the sport teams which play there.
 Venues like the United Center and Allstate Arena host many events other than sports.
 Identifying the proper entity responsible for your injury can be challenging as well.
 Stadium and venues hire many different contractors, from food preparation and hospitality to janitorial services.
 There can be many potentially responsible parties.
 Finally, some sporting venues are owned by municipalities, and as such, are subject to shorter time periods to bring a case.
 Soldier Field is owned by the Chicago Park District, which is part of the City of Chicago.
 Generally speaking, you must file a lawsuit within one year, not two years, when suing a municipality.

-As you can tell, injuries surrounding sporting events can be complicated and are much different than your typical personal injury case.
+As you can tell, injuries surrounding sporting events and liability can be complicated and are much different than your typical personal injury case.
 It is important to contact an experienced personal injury lawyer as soon as possible to be sure your rights are protected.
 For a free consultation, feel free to contact us.